AI Use Cases/Construction

 $320K in recovered margin annually

-Construction firms deploying this system see meaningful reductions in RFI cycle times because field conditions are documented before questions arise, and 20-25% reductions in safety incidents because hazards are identified and remediated in pre-mobilization phases rather than discovered during work execution.
-Bid accuracy improves by 12-18% as estimators access verified site conditions instead of assumptions, directly protecting project margin.
-Over a typical 12-project portfolio, this translates to $180K - $320K in recovered margin annually, plus measurable TRIR improvements that compress insurance renewal costs by 8-12%.
+Construction firms deploying this system typically target meaningful reductions in RFI cycle times because field conditions are documented before questions arise, and 20-25% reductions in safety incidents because hazards are identified and remediated in pre-mobilization phases rather than discovered during work execution.
+The bid-accuracy target is a 12-18% improvement as estimators access verified site conditions instead of assumptions, directly protecting project margin.
+Over a 12-project portfolio, those assumptions translate to $180K - $320K in recovered margin annually, plus TRIR improvements that put downward pressure on insurance renewals.

 ROI compounds over 12 months because the AI model learns your site patterns, reducing manual review time meaningfully by month 6.
 Schedule variance shrinks as subcontractors receive early warning of spatial or condition issues, eliminating the 5-10 day delays typical of RFI-driven problem-solving.
 By month 12, your team operates with a 48-hour feedback loop between field reality and planning systems instead of the current 5-7 day lag, enabling real-time schedule recovery and cost control that compounds across your project pipeline.